6 months through Europe with a baby, car and a tent

 - In Dec 2016 Katja gave birth to our charming son Alvi, who is now quickly growing up and starting to explore the world with all his senses.

 So Katja and I started planing:

-- For Alvi’s safety we decided to stay in Europe, but to make the trip more interesting for Katja and me, we chose to do a round trip to eastern Europe with a focus on the Balkan countries.
-Except for Bulgaria (where I grew up), all other countries were new to both of us.
+- For Alvi’s safety we decided to stay in Europe, but to make the trip more interesting, we chose to do a round trip with a focus on the Balkan countries.
+Except for Bulgaria (where I grew up), all other countries would be new to both of us.

 - A trip with this many destinations calls for lots of spontaneity, so it seemed like traveling by car and camping as much as possible would be the cheapest and most flexible alternative.